sp4rkie/docsis-cable-load-monitor/README.md

 ----------

 - a small tool to monitor downstream load on docsis cable networks
-- the basic idea how to realize this with cheap hardware originates from here: [Auslastung des eigenen Segments ansehen](https://www.kdgforum.de/viewtopic.php?f=69&t=15097&hilit=auslastung+ansehen#p202854)
+- the ingenious idea how to realize this with cheap hardware originates from here: [Auslastung des eigenen Segments ansehen](https://www.kdgforum.de/viewtopic.php?f=69&t=15097)

 required hardware
 -----------------